You can share Product Tours in many places to help guide customers wherever they are. For example, you can:

 - Drive better adoption with tours in messages and campaigns.

-- Help customers find what they’re looking for with Answer Bot.
+- Help customers find what they’re looking for with Resolution Bot.

 - Capture your customers’ intent and help them reach their goals with Custom Bots.